-The articles are published online under CC BY-NC license 4.0 as well as in print biannually (in December and June).
+The articles are published online under the licence CC BY-NC 4.0 as well as in print biannually (in December and June).
 For those who are willing to have printed version of the journal there is an option to subscribe the printed edition.
 See Guidelines for Readers.

 Individual articles are published Open Access under the Creative Commons License: CC BY-NC 4.0.
 The License permits unrestricted use, distribution, and reproduction in any medium, provided the original author and source are credited.
 Authors retain copyright in their articles, but grant the Institute of the Lithuanian Language the right of the first publication.

 The Institute of the Lithuanian Language deposits articles that it publishes in digital archives (including but not limited to both internal and external servers of the Institute of the Lithuanian Language) to guarantee long-term digital preservation.